juham58/DnD5e-Encounters/README.md

 ## EncounterSim

 The section EncounterSim is used to simulate encounters from the stats.
+To use it, add stats using monsters_stats_save.py or players_stats_save.py to add stats for a player or a monster.
+Then use analysis.py to run a simulation and get plots for data analysis.

 Right now, it takes into account:
 * HP